|Elevation Gain||3235 feet|

 |My Time||7 hr 23 min|

 |Closest Town||Co.
 Springs|

-My attempt to get away from the smoke led me down south to Colorado Springs, It was a hot long hike but well worth the time and the sweat.
+My attempt to get away from the smoke led me down south to Colorado Springs, It was a hot long hike at Cheyenne Mountain State Park but well worth the time and the sweat.

 The Talon trail begins from the Limekiln parking area and trail head.
 I really liked this trail at this point as it is a gentle meandering walk through some fields and past patches of trees.
 My inner geek was satisfied as they also included little informational placards about the types of trees you were looking at.
 I learned about bristle-cone pine, and mountain mahogany and Douglas fir trees.
 For all the times I have been hiking I never had a good understanding of these and what they were so I really enjoyed that part of it.

 About a mile into the hike you will get into an area that has a lot more trees and actually gives some decent shade which is nice because the beginning stretch doesn’t provide any shade at all.
 The trail also starts to pick up some more elevation at this point.